CosmWasm/docs-deprecated/docs/getting-started/editing-escrow-contract.md

 ### Debuggable Builds

 If you want to try to inspect the output, and figure out where to optimize, you will want to only do the first step of the build process, without `wasm-opt`.
 This leaves in some symbol names and you can use `twilly` to get info on which functions are using up all the space.
 This is only needed if you find the contract is too big and you want to check which dependencies are responsible.
-Just add some extra flags to the normal cargo build:
+Just add some extra flags to the normal cargo build, as we did above:

 ```bash
 RUSTFLAGS='-C link-arg=-s' cargo wasm
 du -h target/wasm32-unknown-unknown/release/escrow.wasm
 ```

-This is 88K, slightly larger than the fully compressed build above.
-However, it does contain more symbols, which allow one to use [`twiggy`](https://rustwasm.github.io/twiggy/) and other tools to inspect which functions are taking up space.
+This is 112K, slightly larger than the fully compressed build above.
+However, it does contain more symbols, which allow one to use
+[`twiggy`](https://rustwasm.github.io/twiggy/) and other tools to inspect which functions are taking up space.
 The `cosmwasm` repo also has a [longer discussion of the build process](https://github.com/confio/cosmwasm/blob/master/Building.md).

 In the current build, most usage seems to be out actual business logic, as well as a contribution from `serde_json_wasm` (which is far, far smaller than the original `serde_json` library).
 If you start pulling in more dependencies into your contracts and the size increases unexpectedly, this is a good place to track down where the bloat comes from and possibly remove it.
-This is the technique I used to reduce the build size from 172kB down to the current 68kB, even while adding functionality.
+This is the technique I used to reduce the build size from 172kB down to 68kB in an earlier version of CosmWasm (with less functionality).
 These techniques may be useful for others, especially when pulling in many new libraries.